Film & TV

 In 2011 the distinguished organist, Margaret Phillips premiered

-(Chester Music) and is currently preparing a recording of them for Regent Records.
+(Chester Music) and released a recording of them on Regent Records in 2014.
 In 2012 the Exon Singers broadcast the premiere of

 Safe where I cannot lie yet